 Episode IV: Part VI - The Conspiracy is revealed

 “What are we going to do?"
-Lindsey asked, eyeing her colleague with shock.
+Lindsey asked, eyeing her colleague with an anxious look.

-Roberts responded with a sympathetic grimace.
+Roberts responded with a sympathetic expression.
 “Listen, we both need to get a grip.
 The good news is neither of us are injured.
-The bad news is we’re involuntary guests of these alien creatures, and it probably has something to do with what we’ve just seen.
+The bad news is we’re involuntary guests of these alien creatures, and the odds are it has something to do with what we’ve just seen.
 I agree they’re observing us, so why don’t we just play along for the time being.
 They know we’re not going anywhere.”

 “There’s no question the primary focus was on our reproductive system.”